 In 2010, the FINZ Board resolved that this Award should also carry with it an Honorary Membership of FINZ for future Awardees.
 The Hon Peter Dunne was thus made a FINZ Honorary Member.

 (e) Honorary Membership may be conferred upon a person, not necessarily a fundraiser, who because of distinguished, generous or otherwise meritorious services to the fundraising profession deserves to be honoured by the Institute.
 Honorary Members hold no voting rights and are not eligible to hold office.

 5.6 Honorary Membership may be conferred by the Council at its sole discretion on the recommendation of not less than three (3) voting Members which shall contain such details as shall be necessary to support it.

-FINZ members interested in proposing a person for this Award are invited to do so by the last Thursday in February of each year to the National Office who will prepare the necessary information and forward it to the FINZ Fellows for recommendation to the National Council.
+FINZ Fellows interested in proposing a person for this Award are invited to do so in alignment with the FINZ Fundraising Excellence Awards, meeting the same deadline as the Awards each year, to the National Office who will prepare the necessary information and forward it to the FINZ Fellows for recommendation to the FINZ Board.